tanujnotes/Olauncher/README.md

 # Olauncher | Minimal AF
 Olauncher is a minimal launcher app for Android.
 AF stands for Ad-Free.
 It can also update your wallpaper daily, if you want.

-***NOTE:** If you're having any issue with Contacts app, home screen apps or dual/cloned apps, please update to the latest (v2.0) version.
-Thank you.*

 ## Installation
 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
     alt="Get it on F-Droid"